groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-information/generate-document-page-previews-groupdocs-merger-java/_index.md

 - Java document management
 type: docs
 ---
-# How to Generate Document Pages Preview Using GroupDocs.Merger for Java
+# How to Preview Documents with GroupDocs.Merger for Java

+Creating document page previews is a powerful way to **how to preview documents** quickly, giving users a visual snapshot without opening the full file.
+In this tutorial you’ll learn how to generate those previews using GroupDocs.Merger for Java, a library that makes it easy to **convert pages to images** and support **document thumbnail generation** in your applications.

-## Introduction
+## Quick Answers
-Creating document page previews is a powerful feature that enhances user experience by providing quick insights into the content of documents without needing to open them fully.
-This tutorial guides you through using GroupDocs.Merger for Java to generate these efficient previews, perfect for developers and workflow managers.

-### What You'll Learn:
-- Setting up your environment with GroupDocs.Merger for Java
-- Step-by-step instructions on generating document page previews
-- Customizing the `PageStreamFactory` for tailored preview generation

-Ready to get started?
-Let's dive into what you need first.
+- **What does “preview documents” mean?** Generating lightweight image representations of each page.
+- **Which format is used for previews?** JPEG by default, but other formats are supported.
+- **Do I need a license?** A free trial works for development; a paid license is required for production.
+- **Can I customize the output path?** Yes, by implementing a custom `PageStreamFactory`.
+- **What Java version is required?** JDK 8 or later.

+## What is “how to preview documents”?
+Previewing documents means creating visual thumbnails (often JPEG or PNG) for each page so users can skim content quickly.
+This technique improves user experience in document management systems, portals, and any app that handles many files.

+## Why use GroupDocs.Merger for Java?
+- **Fast conversion** of pages to images without opening the full document in a UI.
+- **Built‑in support** for many formats (PDF, DOCX, XLSX, etc.).
+- **Extensible API** lets you control where and how preview files are saved.

 ## Prerequisites
-Before implementing this feature, ensure you have the necessary setup:

-### Required Libraries and Dependencies
-1. **GroupDocs.Merger for Java**: Essential for merging documents and generating previews.
-2. **Java Development Kit (JDK)**: Ensure JDK 8 or later is installed on your system.

-### Environment Setup Requirements
+- **GroupDocs.Merger for Java** library (see installation below).
+- **JDK 8+** installed on your machine.
-- An IDE like IntelliJ IDEA, Eclipse, or NetBeans configured with Java.
-- Maven or Gradle for dependency management.
+- An IDE (IntelliJ IDEA, Eclipse, NetBeans) and Maven or Gradle for dependency management.

-### Knowledge Prerequisites
-- Basic understanding of Java programming.
-- Familiarity with handling files and streams in Java.

 ## Setting Up GroupDocs.Merger for Java
-To begin using GroupDocs.Merger for Java, add it as a dependency in your project.
-Here’s how:
+Add the library to your project using your preferred build tool.

 **Maven:**
-Add the following dependency to your `pom.xml` file:
 ```xml
 <dependency>
     <groupId>com.groupdocs</groupId>